 Yes, CBT 1 generally covers General Awareness and General Intelligence, while CBT 2 focuses more on Mechanical Engineering topics.

-- RRB JE Mechanical Syllabus 2025, Check Topic Wise Syllabus
+- RRB JE IT Syllabus 2026, Check Important Topics

 Hello!
 This is Arijit Dutta.
-I am a skilled Content Writer at Oliveboard with over three years of experience in crafting engaging, informative, and exam-focused content.
+I am a skilled Content Writer at Oliveboard with nearly 3+ years of experience in crafting engaging, informative, and exam-focused content for the Railways Domain.
 With a strong command of language and a keen understanding of learner needs, I contribute significantly to Oliveboard’s mission of delivering high-quality educational resources.
 Passionate about clear communication and continuous learning, I consistently create content that helps government job aspirants achieve their goals.
 Outside of work, I enjoy playing cricket and listening to music, which helps me stay balanced and creative in my professional journey.